-The lands containing these endangered ecological communities are owned and managed by the State Government as well as private landowners.
-It would be a matter for UrbanGrowth NSW and/or relevant landowners to secure any required offsets strategy prior to development.
+The lands containing these endangered ecological communities are owned and managed by the State Government, and it will be a matter for UrbanGrowth NSW to secure any required offsets strategy prior to development.

 Proposed activities within the riparian corridors, such as a new cycleway/ pedestrian path would need to comply with the requirements of the NSW Office of Water Controlled Activity Guidelines and would be subject to more detailed environmental assessment at the development application stage.